JakeAdmire/JA-JL--GameTime/README.md

     import $ from 'jquery';

 ## Challenges we faced
-Undoubtedly, the biggest challenge of this project has been forcing the JavaScript classes to speak to one another.
+Undoubtedly, the biggest challenge of this project has been enabling the JavaScript classes to speak to one another.
 Not understanding how it worked at the beginning of the project was a major setback, but it's something we have risen above.

+## Project "Wins"
+Working remotely was simultaneously a challenge and an overall win for us.
+We both go to school in Denver; however, we live in different cities.
+In the end, we were able to accomplish a lot working remotely, which is a skill we are happy to have learned.

+## Minimum Viable Product

 ### Screenshots of Project